 - As it is a loan the £5,000 is not taxed – the EBT will take a percentage as their fee

-This scenario is often more complicated; for example the use of a loan scheme occurring over a number of years, amassing thousands in unpaid tax.
+This scenario is often more complex; for example – the use of a loan scheme occurring over a number of years, amassing thousands in unpaid tax.
 Other factors to consider include any interest accumulating on the loan, accelerated payment notices by HMRC and any existing investigations.

 What do you do if you are affected?